 In the event of an infringement or violation, we may face litigation and may be prevented from pursuing product development or commercialization.
 We may receive in the future, notice of claims of infringement of other parties' proprietary rights.
 Infringement or other claims could be asserted or prosecuted against us in the future and it is possible that past or future assertions or prosecutions could harm our business.
 We received notification from Celunol (formerly B.C.
 International Corporation) on July 29, 2002 that a gene utilized in our licensed, patented strain of S. mutans infringes a patent which it holds under a license.
+On September 17, 2006, Celunol notified Oragenics regarding the possibility of sublicenses to date.
+As of this date, no further communication has been received from Celunol.
 Their notification did not state that they intended to pursue legal remedies.
 Our management does not believe the gene in question infringes that patent.
 We have sent them correspondence setting out our position.
 If necessary, we would need to be prepared to assert our rights vigorously with respect to such matter, which we may not be able to do without sufficient funding.
-If litigation should ensue and we are unsuccessful in that litigation, we could be enjoined for a period of time from marketing products which infringe any valid patent rights held or licensed by Celunol (formerly B.C.
-International Corporation) and/or we could owe substantial damages.
+If litigation should ensue and we are unsuccessful in that litigation, we could be enjoined for a period of time from marketing products which infringe any valid patent rights held or licensed by Celunol and/or we could owe substantial damages.